ususdei/qute-keepassxc/README.md

 by storing the key in encrypted form using GPG.
 Therefore you need to have a public-key-pair readily set up.

-GPG might then ask for your private-key passwort whenever you query the database for login credentials.
+GPG might then ask for your private-key password whenever you query the database for login credentials.

-TOTP
+# TOTP
-====

 This script recently received experimental TOTP support.
 To use it, you need to have working TOTP authentication within KeepassXC.